José Mendes (physicist): Academic career

 In 1983 he entered the University of Porto and graduated in physics in 1987.
 He gained his master's diploma in 1990.
 In 1987 he was an assistant in the Department of Physics, University of Porto.
-As a graduate student he visited as several universities as a researcher, including Oxford, Geneva, the City University of New York, and São Paulo.
+As a graduate student he visited as several universities as a researcher, including Oxford University, Geneva University, the City University of New York, and São Paulo.
 After finishing his Ph.D., he became an assistant professor in the same department.
 In 1996 he did a one year postdoctoral fellowship in Boston University under the supervision of Sid Redner.
 In 2002 did his "habilitation".
 In 2002, he became an associate professor at University of Aveiro and in 2005 professor.
-He was invited as professor by Henri Poincaré University (Nancy), Universidade Federal Minas Gerais (UFMG) and Visiting Researcher at Consiglio Nazionale Delle Ricerche (Pisa), Nanyang Technological University (NTU), EPFL (Lausanne) and ETH (Zurich).
+He was invited as professor by Henri Poincaré University (Nancy), Universidade Federal Minas Gerais (UFMG) and Visiting Researcher at Consiglio Nazionale Delle Ricerche (Pisa), Nanyang Technological University (NTU), École Polytechnique Fédérale de Lausanne (EPFL-Lausanne) and ETH Zurich (Zurich).

 Research

 Mendes is known for his research on complex networks, and in particular for work on random graph theory, phase transitions, multiplex networks, percolation theory, and network epidemiology.
 He proposed with collaborators the idea of aging on networks, generalization of preferential attachment, pseudo-fractal networks, hybrid phase transitions, explosive phase transition nature, spectral analysis, k-core, and random walks on networks.